Building cyber resilience: An imperative for surviving today’s and tomorrow’s threats

 Over the past few years, cybersecurity technologies have evolved by leaps and bounds.
 We are getting better at securing our network perimeters, and threat intelligence today is powered by artificial intelligence (AI).
 But adversaries are now as equipped and resourceful as legitimate business organizations – and they only need to get it right once, while we need to be right all the time.
 The Ponemon report also indicates that business organizations face more than a 32 percent likelihood of a material data breach by 2020.

 As IT risks landscape continually evolves and breaches are more likely than ever, the strategies and plans to manage those risks and mitigate their impacts must also change.
-Today we increasingly witness cyberattacks and breaches with devastating and far-reaching consequences.
+Today we increasingly witness cyberattacks and data breaches with devastating and far-reaching consequences.
 With attacks becoming more malicious and techniques more advanced, businesses need new technologies and practices to survive and adapt to today’s cyber outage scenarios.
 Traditional recovery plans must change to support these new cyber outage scenarios, and it will require new thinking and teaming between disaster recovery and security teams.

 As fragmented approaches to cybersecurity increasingly prove ineffective against emerging threats, a more strategic, cyber resilience-based approach to managing cyber risks is rapidly gaining ground.
 Cyber resilience is a unified approach combining ongoing cybersecurity with data protection and disaster recovery methods, designed to protect against and rapidly recover from disruptive cyber incidents.